Graylog2/documentation/pages/dashboards.rst

 As described in the introduction the main difference between dashboards and saved searches is the possibility to define widget specific search crtieria.
 This includes the time range, search query and stream selection.

-These options can be defined using the searchbar inside the widget edit modal.
+These options can be defined using the search bar inside the widget edit modal.

 .. image:: /images/dashboard/widget_edit_modal.png
    :align: center

-While the main search bar still exists, it only allows to overwrite the widget spedcific search.
-While the widget specific search persists, search options configured with the main search bar will be saved with the dashboard.
+While the main search bar still exists, it only allows to overwrite the widget specific search.
+While the widget specific search persists, search options configured with the main search bar will not be saved with the dashboard.

 Examples
 ========